Afonne-CID/Afonne-CID/README.md

 - 🔭 I’m currently looking for a tech job for the post of a Junior Developer

-...my biggest interest is in making life easier and businesses more profitable by solving problems by automating daily mundane tasks in life and business with technology.
+...my biggest interest is in making life easier and businesses more profitable by solving problems, digitizing manual processes and automating daily mundane tasks in life and business with technology.

 I have led a team of 4 (UI/UX Designer, Mobile Developer, Frontend Developer, and I, Backend Engineer) to a social payment hackerton organized by Credo where we made it to the finalist 10 out of tens of participating teams.